 Are there toilet and changing facilities for wheelchair users and baby changing?

 We have a compost toilet (see above) which has limited space inside, and neither does it have a hoist.
-Please communicate with us if you need nappy changing facilities and we will arrange something suitable.
+Please communicate with us if you need nappy changing facilities and there is a shelter we can point you to which can provide some privacy.

 What happens if it rains?